supabase/auth/README.md

 `GOTRUE_MAILER_SUBJECTS_IDENTITY_LINKED_NOTIFICATION` - `string`

 Email subject to use for identity linked notification.
-Defaults to `A sign-in method was linked to your account`.
+Defaults to `A new sign-in method was linked to your account`.

 `GOTRUE_MAILER_SUBJECTS_IDENTITY_UNLINKED_NOTIFICATION` - `string`